wwren/finance_dashboard/docs/learning/rendering_pattern.md

 ## Conclusion

 On-demand ISR for the main dashboard page (on-demand for any data change - new stocks added to the list or removed from the list).
 UI: clicking on the refresh button will run the API to generate a new stock list, check if any changes from the last one.
 If so, update the list & frontend listen to such webhook event.

+CSR: rendering happens in the browser
+SSR: rendering happens on the server - send complete HTML with data to the browser.
+Data is also fetch on the server
+SSR: rendering happens at build time.
+HTML is pre-generated when you build the app.
+No rendering work needed at runtime